 An area of freshly dried concrete can be very pleasing to the eye while also increasing the value of the property where it is laid.
-When concrete changes color and is no longer uniform, it can greatly reduce its value and pleasing look which can be a detriment to homeowners and other property entities.
+When concrete changes color and is no longer uniform, it can greatly reduce its value and pleasing look, which can be a detriment to homeowners and other property entities.
 This discoloration can appear in a variety of ways and is caused by multiple factors.

 Knowing what can cause color changes in concrete will allow you to put measures in place to prevent this outcome from occurring.
-If discoloration has already occurred, there are steps we can take to bring back that consistent color that everyone loves to see.
+If discoloration has already occurred, there are some steps we can take to maybe bring back that consistent color that everyone loves to see.

 Since many elements can be a source of discoloration in concrete, it is important to take into account every possible reason for this circumstance.
 Sometimes discoloration happens during the time of pouring but may be seen hours or even days later.

 Actual color changes in concrete such as blue, green, or yellow are the result of a more environmentally friendly concrete being used called “slag”.
 This ingredient contains a mixture of recycled materials aimed to reduce environmental impacts.
 This concrete formula tends to produce a bluish and greenish color after about a year.
 With this in mind, it may be easier to just stay with the traditional concrete mix.
 Although, if you do not mind color changing concrete, you will save more money using slag.

 The most common discoloration sight to see in regular concrete is streaks or blotches that are darker or lighter than the overall concrete color.